 A CTA is a link, banner, or button that tells the user on your site what to do next.

-When potential customer scrolls through your web page, they may see a CTA telling them to "Create an account," "Buy now," or "Download here."
-In general, CTA is a call to a specific action.
+When potential customers scroll through your website, they might see a CTA that says "Create an account," "Buy now," or "Download here."
+Basically, a CTA is a way to encourage people to take a specific action.

 Some of the powerful website CTAs that will help you to achieve your digital marketing goals include the following: